MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/faq.md

 ## On what level can I filter for Location from the filter section?

-You can drill down to the level of all available countries/regions in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+You can drill down to the level of all available countries/regions in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 In addition, you can create your own location groups to quickly filter for a set of countries/regions. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Manage global settings](manage-global-settings.md)

 ## Why can't I filter on the Top Cities widget in the Location dashboard?